terrijlee/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 The following project looks into the data analytics job market in 2023.
-The project reveals the top paying jobs, top-paying skills and highly-demanded skills for data analyst roles located in San Francisco, CA.
+The project reveals the top paying jobs, top-paying skills, and highly-demanded skills for data analyst roles located in San Francisco, CA.

 Please see the SQL queries for this project: [project_sql folder](/project_sql/)